brutdefut/ficisertligi/_posts/2023-03-05-bunnahabhain-toiteach-a-dha.md

 -Singapore World Spirits Competition 2019 double gold.

 Overall, zesty with no harsh corners and it still feels young but in a good way.
-An interesting one to try for those who like new approaches and good value for money.
+An interesting one to try for those who like new approaches and good value for money whiskies.

 P.S:
 1) Toiteach A Dhà means 'Smoky Two' in Scots Gaelic, pronounced "Toch-ach ah-ghaa".